 outside instead of watching television.
 The first show of each month was also

-when the Captain would wish a happy birthday to every kid who celebrated that
+when The Captain would wish a happy birthday to every kid who celebrated that

 month.